Your least happy customers might be your most valuable customers—if you get the right data. Hear us out.

-Customer dissatisfaction is disheartening for CX leaders to study.
-As a result, companies often ignore DSAT data.
+Learning about why customers are unhappy can be disheartening for customer support organizations to study.
+As a result, companies often ignore DSAT data, and only pay attention to CSAT data from satisfied customers.
 Or they collect it but don’t act on it.
-But as you can see, digging into DSAT data is an effective way to identify and improve your company’s weakest links.
-By following the steps above, your DSAT analysis will pave the path for elevated agent performance and happier customers.
+But as you can see, digging into DSAT measures is an effective way to identify and improve your company’s weakest links.
+By following the steps above, your DSAT analysis will pave the path for elevated agent performance, happier customers, and improved customer loyalty.

 Want to start uncovering more actionable CX insights?
 Request a demo of MaestroQA today.